 Her sleeves rolled up, her plump arms drenched with water, her mother’s glossy white skin glistened in the sunlight.
 After allowing the sprinkled water to soak in, Renka followed behind her and peeled off the paper.

-With the paper removed, the air could flow through when the weather warmed.
+With the paper removed, the breezes could flow when the weather warmed.
 Every time she saw the open fretwork, Renka knew that summer was not far off.

 She stripped away the sodden paper and rubbed the screens with straw.
 The tepid water felt good against her skin.
 The old paper scrubbed off like dirt, revealing the bright quince wood beneath.